BurnOutTrader/fund-forge/README.md

 The order events will return both the symbol_name and product_code, should you let the api find the front month for you.

+Currently, you can only subscribe to data using symbol_name, but this will be fixed to allow trading calendar spreads.

 ## Full Glossary
 - [Strategy Features](ff_standard_lib/src/strategies/STRATEGIES_README.md)
 - [Example Strategy](example_test_strategy/src/main.rs)